 - 1. Taxpayers may assign \$5 from the general fund to a political party or to the general campaign fund. - 2.
-Taxpayers may contribute \$1 or more to the Minnesota Nongame Wildlife Management Account by reducing their refund or increasing their amount owed. - Minnesota has income tax reciprocity agreements with Michigan, North Dakota, and Wisconsin.
-Wisconsin reimburses Minnesota each year for its net revenue loss due to reciprocity. - 4.
+Taxpayers may contribute \$1 or more to the Minnesota Nongame Wildlife Management Account by reducing their refund or increasing their amount owed. - 3.
+Minnesota has income tax reciprocity agreements with Michigan and North Dakota.
+Minnesota's reciprocity agreement with Wisconsin was terminated, effective beginning with tax year 2010.
+Under the agreement, Wisconsin reimbursed Minnesota each year for its net revenue loss due to reciprocity. - 4.
 In lieu of the regular income tax, nonresident entertainers pay a tax equal to 2% of compensation received for entertainment performed in Minnesota.

 Collections: Income Tax Reciprocity

 F.Y.
-2007 \$7,230,854,000 \$63,481,000
+2009 \$6,988,235,000 \$75,880,000

 F.Y.
-2008 \$7,759,209,000 \$69,050,000
+2010 \$6,530,958,000 \$66,932,000